-1 CITY OF HOMER HOMER, ALASKA 3 Mayor/City Coungil 4 RESOLUTION 16-101(A) 5 6 A RESOLUTION OF THE HOMER CITY COUNCIL ADOPTING THE 7 2017-2022 CAPITAL IMPROVEMENT PLAN AND ESTABLISHING 8 CAPITAL PROJECT LEGISLATIVE PRIORITIES FOR FISCAL YEAR 9 2018.
-11 WHEREAS, Duly published hearings were held on September 26 and October 10, 2016 12 in order to obtain public comments on capital improvement projects and legislative 13 priorities; and 14 15 WHEREAS, The Council received comments from all of the Commissions and held a 16 Worksession on September 26, 2016; and 17 MULTIPLAS It is the intent of the City Council to provide the Covernor the State 18 19 WHEREAS, It is the intent of the City Council to provide the Governor, the State Legislature, State agencies, the Alaska Congressional Delegation, and other potential funding 20 sources with adequate information regarding the City's capital project funding needs.
-21 , 22 NOW, THEREFORE BE IT RESOLVED by the City Council of Homer, Alaska, that the "City 23 of Homer Capital Improvement Plan 2017-2022" is hereby adopted as the official 6-year 24 capital improvement plan for the City of Homer.
-25 DE IT FURTHER RECOIVED that the fellowing conital improvement against and 26 27 BE IT FURTHER RESOLVED that the following capital improvement projects are identified as priorities for the FY 2018 State Legislative Request: 28 identified as priorities for the 11 2010 state Legislative Request.
+1 CITY OF HOMER 2 HOMER, ALASKA 3 Mayor/City Coun g il 4 RESOLUTION 16-101(A) 5 6 A RESOLUTION OF THE HOMER CITY COUNCIL ADOPTING THE 7 2017-2022 CAPITAL IMPROVEMENT PLAN AND ESTABLISHING 8 CAPITAL PROJECT LEGISLATIVE PRIORITIES FOR FISCAL YEAR 9 2018.
+10 WHEREAS, Duly published hearings were held on September 26 and October 10, 2016 11 12 in order to obtain public comments on capital improvement projects and legislative 13 priorities; and 14 priorities, and 15 WHEREAS, The Council received comments from all of the Commissions and held a 16 Worksession on September 26, 2016; and 17 18 WHEREAS, It is the intent of the City Council to provide the Governor, the State 19 Legislature, State agencies, the Alaska Congressional Delegation, and other potential funding 20 sources with adequate information regarding the City's capital project funding needs.
+21 22 NOW, THEREFORE BE IT RESOLVED by the City Council of Homer, Alaska, that the "City 23 of Homer Capital Improvement Plan 2017-2022" is hereby adopted as the official 6-year 24 capital improvement plan for the City of Homer.
+25 DE IT FURTHER RESOLVED that the following conital improvement projects are 26 27 BE IT FURTHER RESOLVED that the following capital improvement projects are identified as priorities for the FY 2018 state Legislative Request: 28 identified as priorities for the F1 2010 State Legislative Request.
 29 1.
 Public Safety Building 30 2.
 Homer Large Vessel Harbor 31 3.
 Fire Department Fleet Management 32 4.
 Storm Water Master Plan 33 5.
-Large Vessel Haulout Repair Facility 34 35 BE IT FURTHER RESOLVED that projects for the FY 2018 Federal Legislative Request 36 will be: 37 38 1.
-Public Safety Building 39 2 Homer Large Vessel Harbor 40 41 BE IT FINALLY RESOLVED that the City Manager is hereby instructed to advise 42 appropriate State and Federal representatives and personnel of the City's FY 2018 capital 43 project priorities and take appropriate steps to provide necessary background information.
+Large Vessel Haulout Repair Facility 34 35 BE IT FURTHER RESOLVED that projects for the FY 2018 Federal Legislative Request 36 will be: 37 1.
+Rublic Cafab.
+Ruilding 38 Public Safety Building Homer Large Vessel Harbor 39 40 27 Hollief Large vessel nation 41 BE IT FINALLY RESOLVED that the City Manager is hereby instructed to advise 42 appropriate State and Federal representatives and personnel of the City's FY 2018 capital 43 project priorities and take appropriate steps to provide necessary background information.
+Francisco and appropriate stope to provide necessary satisfy said information.